poole/hyde/docs/6.0.0-alpha/basics.md

 : Providing a year is the minimum requirement.
 Used to sort the projects.

 `screenshot`
 : A 16:9 screenshot of the project.
 An a single URL to an image is enough, but it is recommended that you provide an entire `srcset`.
-Hydejack will show the screenshot in various sizes, depending on the screen width, so that no exact size will fit all.
-Instead this recommended that you use a [mipmap]-like approach, providing the image in multiple versions, each image half the width of the previous one.
-Then, the browser will determine which image to use.
+Hydejack will show the screenshot in various sizes, depending on the screen width, so that no specific size will fit all.
+Instead it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
+[TODO srcset docu]

 `link`
 : A URL pointing to a live version of the project.